filiplol/FiveM-NeonRemote-Pro/README.md

-Here is a professional and advanced README.md that you can use for your script.
-It covers everything from installation to technical logic and troubleshooting.

 🌈 Neon Controller (ESX)
 An advanced and user-friendly solution for controlling vehicle neon via an interactive remote control (NUI).
 The script includes persistent storage in the database, RGB disco mode and customizable shortcuts.